Tanzania’s leading wildlife and nature conservation expert honored

 Spearheading conservation and community benefit sharing, the Ngorongoro Conservation Area Authority has supported the Maasai women to establish a women’s income-generating initiative that is targeting to attract and activate womenfolk in development activities.

-The 4.2 kilometre long road connecting Seneto to the Ngorongoro Crater has been constructed by non-bitumen, but hard stone materials used in paving the road as to protect the environment within the Conservation Area.
+The 4.2-kilometer-long road connecting Seneto to the Ngorongoro Crater has been constructed with non-bitumen, but hard stone materials used in paving the road as to protect the environment within the Conservation Area.

-Under its community outreach support through “Good neighborliness” prfogramme, NCAA had established Beekeeping project then provided 150 beehives, honey containers, protective gears and marketing of products associated with beekeeping to local communities in Karatu District.
+Under its community outreach support through “Good neighborliness” prfogram, NCAA had established Beekeeping project then provided 150 beehives, honey containers, protective gear and marketing of products associated with beekeeping to local communities in Karatu District.

 Ngorongoro Conservation Area is a unique World Heritage Site where the indigenous people live harmoniously with wild animals.